bevyengine/bevy/working-migration-guides/README.md

 When writing migration guides, prefer terse, technical language, and be sure to include terms that users might search for.
 Migration guides are not read end-to-end: instead, they are navigated via Ctrl+F as the reader follows the compiler errors and bugs.

-## Where to put your migration guides

-Each major Bevy version (e.g. 0.12, or 2.0) will get its own migration guide.
-The draft migration guides are organized into a folder of the same name inside of `bevyengine/bevy/working-migration-guides`.

-When we publish our first release candidate for a cycle, these notes are moved from `bevyengine/bevy`, and into `bevyengine/bevy-website`, where they will receive a final editing pass.

 ## Grouping changes into migration guides